Maryland's Natural Areas (DNR)

 Maryland Geological Survey, 2300 St. Paul St., Baltimore, Maryland, April 2007.
 Photo by Diane F. Evartt.

-In addition, the General Assembly addresses concerns about natural resources through the Senate Education, Health and Environmental Affairs Committee, and the House Environmental Matters Committee.
+In addition, the General Assembly addresses concerns about natural resources through the Senate Education, Health and Environmental Affairs Committee, and the House Environment and Transportation Committee.

 Io moth, Glen Burnie, Maryland, January 2013.
 Photo by Diane F. Evartt.